 Congratulations on deciding to plunge into the fast-growing world of B2B eCommerce!
 Now that you’re ready, have you been wondering which domain name to use for your online B2B store?
 Well, we’ve got a few ideas that will make this decision easier.

-There are many important decisions that are made in the process of switching to eCommerce, including deciding to switch your business from offline to online in the first place; deciding which software you’ll use to set up your B2B eCommerce portal; and deciding what you’re going to fill the digital shelves of your new online storefront with.
+There are many important decisions to make in the process of switching to eCommerce, including deciding to move your business from offline to online in the first place; deciding which software you’ll use to set up your B2B eCommerce portal; and deciding what you’re going to fill the digital shelves of your new online storefront with.
 Yet one seemingly small decision may be giving you some serious concern — choosing the right domain name for your B2B eCommerce portal.